 My biggest success has certainly been the CBRE project we are working on.
 It was the first step for us to move into the onsite model and really expand our offering in that space.
 18 months on it’s been a career defining role for me, and i’ve loved it!
 I’ve had the opportunity to forge some fantastic relationships internally, and we have built an amazing diverse technology team which has had a positive impact on the organisation as a whole, from a tech and cultural perspective… It’s something that I'm very proud of.

-How did you get promoted to where you are?
+How did you get to where you are now within the business?

 You’ll have to ask Baz and Burnsy….
 I think it came from the success that we had at CBRE and identifying that this was a key growth area for us.
 We realised how we can become even more integral to our clients.
 We value how closely we partner with our clients and understanding the organisation and culture is paramount, but when you take the next step to become integrated with the organisation and you’re sitting amongst the team it's an incredibly powerful thing.
 We'd been successful at CBRE, and I’d had some experience of managing recruiters in the past so when the opportunity arose I jumped at it.
 I was so passionate about driving this part of the business forward and shared the vision of Chris Baz and Burnsy so I was very pleased to take it on.
 Since then we are onsite at 5 clients, with a few more in the pipeline.